miro662/r5os/README.md

 ### Using ymodem

 In order to do this, you need to connect to your VisionFive 2 by UART and use program capable of transfering files via ymodem (e.g. minicom).
-Then:
+CMake provides `make vf2_ymodem` command to do so (define `VF2_YMODEM_FILE` accordingly).
+You can also:

 1) Run your VisionFive 2 and get to u-boot prompt.
 You can do this by running your VisionFive 2 without any storage medium or interrupting start-up when U-boot lists available images.
 2) Enter `loady` command: